adamfranco/viewer/README.txt

    element for each slide.
 The content is then fetched for the slide as the load() or display() is called on the slide.
  - Can now media sizes from outline xml.
+ - Now doesn't die on lack of title value

 ******************************
 Version 2.0.0